DoctorFuchs/kiosk/README.md

 This app is an assignment.
 The frontend is designed in german language (because it is an assignment from germany).
 All comments, readme's or tips are in english.
-Therefor we are no english native speaker so feel free to submit your language improvments.
+Therefor we are no english native speakers so feel free to submit your language improvments.

 If you have a question, open an issue in this repository.